 Educational and Cultural Exchange

-Our partnership includes collaboration on academic, cultural, and sports exchange programs, as well as social-inclusion initiatives that engage African descendants, Indigenous groups and LGBTQI+ communities.
+Our partnership includes collaboration on academic, cultural, and sports exchange programs, as well as social-inclusion initiatives that engage African-descendant populations, Indigenous groups, and LGBTQI+ communities.
 Colombia is a strong supporter of bilingual education and academic mobility initiatives and the largest foreign government sponsor of the Fulbright program.
-In 2019, the United States and Colombia signed a Memorandum of Understanding to promote two-way exchanges between Colombian institutions and Historically Black Colleges and Universities in the United States.
+In 2019, the United States and Colombia signed a Memorandum of Understanding to promote two-way exchanges between Colombian higher education institutions and Historically Black Colleges and Universities in the United States.

 The United States and Colombia enjoy robust cooperation on cultural heritage preservation, as formalized through a bilateral agreement on cultural property.
-U.S. assistance has helped to protect and preserve a number of important cultural monuments in Colombia and to secure the return of trafficked artifacts.
+U.S. assistance helps protect and preserve several important cultural monuments in Colombia and supports the return of trafficked artifacts.

 The U.S. government supports a network of nine binational centers in Colombia, with 29 branches across the country.
 The binational centers provide a wide range of resources to the Colombian public, including high-quality English-language teaching and free cultural events and educational advising services.